 “She said, ‘I think they took something out.’”

 “So many women said, ‘No one believes me,’” Giacci said.
-“People have no clue that that even happened to us.”
+“People have no clue that this even happened to us.”

 Giacci, with the help of Oxford-educated human rights attorney Keely Badger, channeled decades of those disclosures into action.
-The women were the force behind a groundbreaking memorial passed unanimously by New Mexico lawmakers last month that will investigate the forced and coerced sterilization of Native women.
+The women were the force behind a memorial approved unanimously by New Mexico lawmakers last month — House Memorial 32 — directing the New Mexico Indian Affairs Department and the New Mexico Commission on the Status of Women to investigate the history and ongoing impacts of forced and coerced sterilization of Native women in the state.

 “It’s surreal,” Badger, who authored the memorial, told Native News Online.
 “There are so many extraordinary women who made this happen.
 It’s been a long time coming.”